 As an amazon associate, this post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

-Before I started brewing kombucha, I never used to measure the amount of sugar I added to my sweet tea.
+Before I learned how to make kombucha starter tea, I never used to measure the amount of sugar I added to my sweet tea.
 Even when I first started brewing kombucha, I didn't fully understand the hype of careful measurements (opposed to me just scooping and eyeballing the sugar).
 After my first few batches turned out horribly, I decided to start following more strict recipes and it solved my all of my issues!
+Hint: mold can grow if your tea/sugar ratios are off!

 If you don't have a set of good measuring cups, I highly recommend getting one!
 They have tons of super affordable ones on Amazon that work great!
 It's a very worthwhile investment if you spend a lot of time in the kitchen.